 2) SHANE WALSH: "It ain't hard, man.
 The right choice is the one that keeps us alive." --- Shane Walsh (Jon Bernthal in 'The Walking Dead')

-If you've read my post on 'The Walking Dead', then you already know the reasons why Shane is one of my all-time favorite characters in television.
-I must admit, though I've enjoyed the new season, it doesn't feel nearly as exciting without Jon Bernthal.
-That's exactly why I'm thrilled that he and Frank Darabont (creator and previous showrunner of 'The Walking Dead') will be returning to television this year with the epic crime drama, 'Lost Angels'.
+If you've read my write-up on 'The Walking Dead', then you already know the reasons why Shane is one of my all-time favorite characters in television.
+I must admit, the new season doesn't feel nearly as exciting without Jon Bernthal.
+That's exactly why I'm thrilled that he and Frank Darabont (creator and previous showrunner of 'The Walking Dead') will be returning to television this year with the crime drama, 'Mob City'.
 The series chronicles the true story of L.A.
 Police Chief, William Parker, and his department's decade long war (in the 1940's and 1950's) against Mickey Cohen and his gangster pals.
-The talented supporting cast includes Jeffrey DeMunn, Neal McDonough, Ron Rifkin, Milo Ventimiglia, and guest stars Simon Pegg and Thomas Jane.
+The talented supporting cast includes Jeffrey DeMunn, Neal McDonough, Ron Rifkin, Milo Ventimiglia, and guest star, Simon Pegg.
 The pilot was picked up, and TNT subsequently ordered a six episode first season.
+The series premieres on Wednesday, December 4th.

 Check out this great tribute to Shane Walsh in 'The Walking Dead'.